1.0 Introduction

 .certutil

-is invoked to create the key pair, CNG configuration ensures that the private key is generated on the HSM and does not leave.
-Output from this step is a Certificate Signing Request.Invoke
+is invoked to create the key pair, and CNG configuration ensures that the private key is generated on the HSM and does not leave.
+The output from this step is a Certificate Signing Request.Invoke

 Vcert.exe

-to upload CSR to Venafi - Venafi will issue certificate based on Venafi policy configuration.
+to upload the CSR to Venafi - Venafi will issue the certificate based on Venafi policy configuration.

 Perform the following steps to verify the integration: